Proposed Pickleball Courts at Smith Sports Complex

 The Hillcrest View Park Improvement meeting took place January 28, 2021.
 The PowerPoint Presentation from the meeting may be viewed here

-Park improvements including ADA accessible parking, an ADA accessible sidewalk to the shade pavilion, natural climbing boulders, tree plantings and landscape improvements at the west edge of the park are planned for installation in 2021.
-Community feedback specific to possible park and play area improvements was provided during a neighborhood meeting in February.
+Park improvements including ADA accessible parking, an ADA accessible sidewalk to the shade pavilion, natural climbing boulders, tree plantings and landscape improvements at the west edge of the park are planned for 2022.
+Community feedback specific to possible park and play area improvements was provided during a neighborhood.
 Suggested park improvements included additional tree plantings, additional buffer landscape and irrigation at the west edge of the park, low scale and naturalistic play, additional seating, and better parking/accessibility.